The Festival is held at Perris Beach located inside Lake Perris State Park

 To ensure you’re arriving at the right gate use this link for your directions

-If you’re looking for a car-camping experience or to be closer to your car you may purchase an Up-Front Parking Pass, this will allow you to park in the parking lots that are next to the camping areas and you’ll be able to set up your tent very close to your vehicle.
+If you’re looking for a car-camping experience or to be closer to your car you must purchase an Up-Front Parking Pass, this will allow you to park in the parking lots that are next to the camping areas and you’ll be able to set up your tent very close to your vehicle.

 We offer two parking options at the festival.
 Up-front Parking allows you to park right next to the camping areas, and festival entrance.
 These passes sell out, so make sure to get yours before they do!
 Slightly Remote Parking allows you to park within a 5-10 minute walk from the festival area.
 Large Vehicle Parking is for vehicles 20+ feet, no electric hookups are available for RVs.

-To emphasize the point we book lots of different genres of music on alternating stages to bring people out of their normal comfort zones with music so they experience all sorts of new music they perhaps were never open to before the festival.
+To emphasize the point we book a lot of different genres of music on alternating stages to bring people out of their normal musical comfort zones so they experience all sorts of new music.
+If you can get into a genre you thought you hated, maybe we can also find common ground with different ideas and beliefs than our own.